My Mom Eli aka Micky...a Tribute

 Another story to go with this...in 1995 we lived in another state.
-My daughter (the same one that was with me when I found the book) was coming over for Mother's Day.
+My daughter, the same one that was with me when I found the encyclopedia book, was coming over for Mother's Day.

 Prior to that day, my friend who was involved in a Sanctuary for elephants asked me to watch a TV program showing the cruelty towards Elephants and how to rescue them.
 Reluctantly I watched (I can not bare to watch animal cruelty) While sitting on the floor watching this program, I was crying.

-A head popped around the door, it was my daughter!
-Seeing what I was watching, she said, I guess this is not the right time to give you this gift...she then handed me a bag, in it was an Antique frame with a picture of mom and Modoc (the same encyclopedia image we found in 1975)
+Just then, a head popped around the door, it was my daughter!
+Seeing what I was watching, she said, I guess this is not the right time to give you this gift...handing me a bag, that contained an Antique frame with a picture of mom and Modoc (the same encyclopedia image we found in 1975)

-My daughter's gift was the book image of mom that she found.
 She had it professionally matted and framed.
-What a joy in my heart to receive this gift, especially how all this happened...from the first time finding the book, and again my daughter finding it on her own 20 years later.
+What a joy in my heart to receive this gift, especially how all this transpired...from the first time finding the book, and again my daughter finding it on her own 20 years later.

 Every year since 1975 for moms Birthday April 30th and Mother's Day, I place a small bouquet of flowers from my yard next her picture.